khonsaloh/fzthings/README.md

 ### packend
 apt-get front end
-In the same wave like [fuzzypkg](https://github.com/zdykstra/fuzzypkg)
+In the same line like [fuzzypkg](https://github.com/zdykstra/fuzzypkg)

 ### gestor-usuarios
 just to quickly manage users and groups on local and server